 Dr Greg White has a PhD in the field of creativity in real time software environments.
 He currently holds the position of postgraduate Course Coordinator at HELI and has been chair or senior member of a variety of higher education academic governance boards and committees since 2006.

 As inaugural Dean of SAE’s Graduate School of Creative Media, Greg led the development of newly accredited and re-accredited postgraduate courses for online and blended delivery in Australia, United Kingdom, Italy, and Germany.
 Previously, he developed an expertise in academic governance and multidisciplinary course design and delivery as Associate Dean and Head of Composition & Music Production at the Australian Institute of Music in Sydney and Melbourne.
 These senior roles in private higher education followed 15 years part-time lecturing in music, film and multimedia at Sydney University, UNSW, University of Wollongong, Macquarie University, Australian Film Television & Radio School and University of Tasmania during a period of unprecedented technological change.

 Since 1991, Greg has maintained continuous practice-led research and research-led practice output as a contributor, collaborator and core member of austraLYSIS, ‘one of Australia’s outstanding arts organisations in the area of research and development’ (Australia Council for the Arts, Triennial Grant 2000-2003).

 Gary Greig has been in academic leadership and quality assurance in the Australian tertiary education sector throughout his academic career, formerly with the Australian College of Applied Psychology and more recently as an expert advisor with HELI.

 Gary works in collaboration with his academic team to build and maintain a robust quality assurance framework and best practice outcomes for academic and operational quality and integrity.

-A member from the Institute’s alumni will be appointed to the Academic Board following the first graduation of students.
+A member from the Institute’s alumni is also appointed to the Academic Board.